ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 ## Installation

 You can install this library using NuGet into your test project (or reference it directly in your `project.json` file).
-Currently MyTested.AspNetCore.Mvc works with ASP.NET Core MVC 1.0.0.
+Currently `MyTested.AspNetCore.Mvc` works with ASP.NET Core MVC 1.0.0.

     Install-Package MyTested.AspNetCore.Mvc.Universe

 This package will include all available assertion methods in your test project, including ones for authentication, database, session, caching and more.
 If you want only the MVC related features, install `MyTested.AspNetCore.Mvc`.
+If you want to use the completely **FREE** and **UNLIMITED** version of the library, install only `MyTested.AspNetCore.Mvc.Lite` and no other package.
 Additionally, if you prefer, you can be more specific by including only some of the packages:

- - `MyTested.AspNetCore.Mvc.Controllers` - contains setup and assertion methods for controllers
+ - `MyTested.AspNetCore.Mvc.Controllers` - Contains setup and assertion methods for controllers
+ - `MyTested.AspNetCore.Mvc.Models` - Contains setup and assertion methods for response and view models
- - `MyTested.AspNetCore.Mvc.Routing` - contains setup and assertion methods for routes
+ - `MyTested.AspNetCore.Mvc.Routing` - Contains setup and assertion methods for routes
- - `MyTested.AspNetCore.Mvc.Core` - contains setup and assertion methods for MVC core features
+ - `MyTested.AspNetCore.Mvc.Core` - Contains setup and assertion methods for MVC core features
- - `MyTested.AspNetCore.Mvc.TempData` - contains setup and assertion methods for `ITempDataDictionary`
+ - `MyTested.AspNetCore.Mvc.TempData` - Contains setup and assertion methods for `ITempDataDictionary`
- - `MyTested.AspNetCore.Mvc.ViewData` - contains assertion methods for `ViewDataDictionary` and dynamic `ViewBag`
+ - `MyTested.AspNetCore.Mvc.ViewData` - Contains assertion methods for `ViewDataDictionary` and dynamic `ViewBag`
- - `MyTested.AspNetCore.Mvc.ViewActionResults` - contains setup and assertion methods for view action results
+ - `MyTested.AspNetCore.Mvc.ViewActionResults` - Contains setup and assertion methods for view action results
- - `MyTested.AspNetCore.Mvc.ViewComponents` - contains setup and assertion methods for view components
+ - `MyTested.AspNetCore.Mvc.ViewComponents` - Contains setup and assertion methods for view components
- - `MyTested.AspNetCore.Mvc.ViewFeatures` - contains setup and assertion methods for MVC view features
+ - `MyTested.AspNetCore.Mvc.ViewFeatures` - Contains setup and assertion methods for MVC view features
- - `MyTested.AspNetCore.Mvc.Http` - contains setup and assertion methods for HTTP context, request and response
+ - `MyTested.AspNetCore.Mvc.Http` - Contains setup and assertion methods for HTTP context, request and response
- - `MyTested.AspNetCore.Mvc.Authentication` - contains setup methods for `ClaimsPrincipal`
+ - `MyTested.AspNetCore.Mvc.Authentication` - Contains setup methods for `ClaimsPrincipal`
- - `MyTested.AspNetCore.Mvc.ModelState` - contains setup and assertion methods for `ModelStateDictionary` validations
+ - `MyTested.AspNetCore.Mvc.ModelState` - Contains setup and assertion methods for `ModelStateDictionary` validations
- - `MyTested.AspNetCore.Mvc.DataAnnotations` - contains setup and assertion methods for data annotation validations
+ - `MyTested.AspNetCore.Mvc.DataAnnotations` - Contains setup and assertion methods for data annotation validations
- - `MyTested.AspNetCore.Mvc.EntityFrameworkCore` - contains setup and assertion methods for `DbContext`
+ - `MyTested.AspNetCore.Mvc.EntityFrameworkCore` - Contains setup and assertion methods for `DbContext`
- - `MyTested.AspNetCore.Mvc.DependencyInjection` - contains setup methods for dependency injection services
+ - `MyTested.AspNetCore.Mvc.DependencyInjection` - Contains setup methods for dependency injection services
- - `MyTested.AspNetCore.Mvc.Caching` - contains setup and assertion methods for `IMemoryCache`
+ - `MyTested.AspNetCore.Mvc.Caching` - Contains setup and assertion methods for `IMemoryCache`
- - `MyTested.AspNetCore.Mvc.Session` - contains setup and assertion methods for `ISession`
+ - `MyTested.AspNetCore.Mvc.Session` - Contains setup and assertion methods for `ISession`
- - `MyTested.AspNetCore.Mvc.Options` - contains setup and assertion methods for `IOptions`
+ - `MyTested.AspNetCore.Mvc.Options` - Contains setup and assertion methods for `IOptions`
+ - `MyTested.AspNetCore.Mvc.Helpers` - Contains additional helper methods for easier assertions

+ - `MyTested.AspNetCore.Mvc.Lite` - Completely **FREE** and **UNLIMITED** version of the library.
+It should not be used in combination with any other package.
+Includes `Controllers`, `ViewActionResults` and `ViewComponents`.

 After the downloading is complete, just add `using MyTested.AspNetCore.Mvc;` to your source code and you are ready to test in the most elegant and developer friendly way.

     using MyTested.AspNetCore.Mvc;